University Institute of Applied Management Sciences

-University Institute of Applied Management Sciences (UIAMS), established in 2008 under the aegis of the Panjab University, Chandigarh is one of the top MBA college in city.
+University Institute of Applied Management Sciences (UIAMS) is an Indian business school that comes under the aegis of the Panjab University, Chandigarh.
+It is one of the business schools in India which started offering sectoral MBA programmes supplemented with specialization in core functional areas of management.

+It was established in 2008 and one of the top MBA college in the city of Chandigarh.
 UIAMS offers management education to professional managers as specialized full-time MBA programmes.

-It is one of the business schools in India which started offering sectoral MBA programmes supplemented with specialization in core functional areas of management.
+History

+The business school was established in 2008.
+In 2009 and 2017, MBA students of UIAMS department were elected president of Panjab University Campus Students Council.

 Courses

 UIAMS offers the following courses.
+MBA sectoral at UIAMS is a two year course.
 Sectoral MBA programmes are supplemented with specialization in core functional areas of management including Marketing, Finance, Human Resources and Operations.